boyu-zhang-25/DropConnect_DPP/README.md

 ValueError: probabilities do not sum to 1
 ```

 Fortunately, there is a simple fix in our case.
-In `site-packages/dppy/exact_sampling.py", line 531, in proj_dpp_sampler_eig_GS`, modify the original code:
+In `site-packages/dppy/exact_sampling.py`, line 531, in the `proj_dpp_sampler_eig_GS` method, modify the original code:
 ```
     for it in range(size):
         # Pick an item \propto this squred distance